UChicago-CI-Connect/tutorial-oasis_parrot/README.md

 ----------------------
 #### Simplify software access with SkeletonKey

 Due to the complexities involved in setting up Parrot to provide access to OASIS, users should use SkeletonKey to simplify the process involved.
-SkeletonKey is a tool that
 ##### Creating the application tarball

 Since we'll be running an application from OASIS, we'll create an application tarball to do some initial setup and then run the actual application